 Let’s Ride is a national junior riding program designed by Cycling Australia to be a fun learning experience for kids.
 The program teaches them to ride safely by developing their knowledge, skills and confidence – giving parents peace of mind.

 Other WA Government Grants

-The Office of Road Safety offers Community Grants for events and projects.
+The Road Safety Commission offers Community Grants for events and projects.
 Applications close on the first Friday of February, April, June, August, October and December.
 Head to their website for more information.

-Department of Sport and Recreation offers small grants for infrastructure projects associated with sport and recreation through their Community Sporting Recreation Facilities Fund (CSRFF).
+Department of Local Government, Sport and Cultural Industries offers small grants for infrastructure projects associated with sport and recreation through their Community Sporting Recreation Facilities Fund (CSRFF).
 Head to their website for more information.

 Other Funding Opportunities

 RAC WA is open to a wide range of applications for Grass Roots Grants (under $5k) and Projects (under $20k).
 Successful past projects include cycle training, setting up a community bike fleet and developing a "bike bus" phone app!
 There are regular rounds for Project grants and Grass Roots applications can be submitted anytime as long as it’s at least six weeks prior to the project start date.
 Head to their website for more information.

 Bankwest Happy Communities Grant supports local community projects by awarding 20 grants per month from $1,000 to $200.
 There's a heap more information on their website.

 Local Government Grants - Contact your local government to find out if there are any grants that your school or organisation could access to help progress your project.